ARCAFF/ARCCnet/README.rst

 Usage
 =====

-To download and process the data arccnet:
+To download and process the arccnet data:

 .. code:: shell